pool2win/bitcoin-contracts-tlaplus/README.md

 #### Lightning contracts

-Add even the initial commitment transactions, offending and breach remedy transactions makes the behaviour of these transactions clear.
-This was especially made much clearer when adding liveness properties.
+Added the initial commitment, superseding, offending and breach remedy transactions.
+Added liveness properties for breach remedy transactions.
 I am capturing notes on lightning contracts [here](lightning-contracts-notes.md).

+#### Moving Bitcoin Txs out of Contracts.tla

+It will be nice to separate out bitcoin actions and variables in to a separate module.

+Working on LN Contracts showed how we can move some of the Bitcoin related actions into a separate module.
+For example, the mempool, published, chain_height and Broadcast*Tx can move to a Bitcoin module.

+We kind of knew it would make sense but working LN contracts makes things much cleaner in terms of what we want to model.
+For example, we don't need to model all the Script opcodes, instead, we allow modelling of how a tx can be spent.
+We can also incorporate sighash rules without actually implementing the nitty gritty of it all.

 ### September 2023